xhyrom/discord-datamining/data/articles/normal/articles/1500006741102/content.md

         </ul>
     </li>
 </ul>
+<h3 id="docs-internal-guid-2f83c24b-7fff-b6b9-5a4e-cf0d574f37f5"><span style="color: #434343;" data-darkreader-inline-color="">Note: The information within this article is subject to change.
+Not all eligible systems may be immediately listed at this time. </span></h3>
 <h1 id="h_01F3R3YB9N8TPS3JRBAMQ63076">How to Enable Screen Share with Audio on Mac</h1>
 <p>Sharing a screen on macOS 10.15+ now includes audio! </p>
 <p>To get started, head over to your <strong>Voice &amp; Video</strong> settings (within the <strong>User Settings</strong>) and find the <strong>Screen Share</strong> section.</p>